Do Second Semester Senior Year Grades Matter?

 Although taking a lighter course load is entirely acceptable, your second-semester senior grades matter just as much as your first semester grades do.
 But how they matter depends on where you are in your college search and application journey, as we explain.

-Though admissions boards mainly refer to first semester senior year grades while reading your application, colleges and universities also can request second semester grades.
+Though admissions boards mainly refer to first semester senior year grades while reviewing your application, they can request your second semester grades.
+In fact, you might not even know if a college or university makes such a request for additional information from your high school.
+It will just happen.

-You might not even know a school has requested additional information from your school.
-Regular decision applicants often don't hear back from schools until April, so it's important to stay on top of your grades in spring.
+Moreover, you often won't hear back from schools until March or April.
+So it's clearly essential to stay on top of your grades in the spring.

 Deferred and Waitlisted Students

-If you are deferred early action or added to a waitlist, you'll have to send an update to the school in question.
-That will include grades from the second semester of your senior year of high school.
-Colleges and universities look for consistency or improvement, so don't slack.
+If you are waitlisted or deferred early action, you'll need to send an update to the school in question to demonstrate interest.
+That correspondence will include grades from the second semester of your senior year.
+Colleges and universities look for consistency or improvement when you're in this position, so don't slack.